eclipse-sumo/sumo/docs/web/docs/Models/MMPEVEM.md

 acceleration, slope, and time step size to calculate the energy demand.
 This also means that it has no way to stop the vehicle from running into invalid operating points.
-The latter can be caused by implausible accelerations (for instance due to teleportations), wrong vehicle parameters, etc. If the model finds itself in such a state, it returns `nan`.
+The latter can be caused by implausible accelerations (for instance due to teleportations), wrong vehicle parameters, etc. Another reason is the use of the "default" acceleration when driving at hight speed.
+This can be mitigated by providing an [`maxAccelProfile` or `desAccelProfile`](../Definition_of_Vehicles%2C_Vehicle_Types%2C_and_Routes.md#car-following_model_parameters)

+!!! caution
+    If the model finds itself in an invalid state, it returns `nan` as energy consumption

 On a related note, MMPEVEM assumes that the driver perfectly operates the mechanical brakes such that torque and power are clipped to the motor's limits during recuperation.